fastforwardlabs/blog_deprecated/_posts/2019-05-22-metalearners-learning-how-to-learn.md

 bears.
 We also need to specify images that we would like to classify; they form a _target set_.
 In our example, a target set would be a set of images of cats or bears.
 Together, the support and the target sets form a training episode.
-The meta-learner takes many many episodes and shows them to the learner episode by episode.
+The meta-learner takes many many episodes and shows them to the learner, episode by episode.
 The learner's job is to learn to classify the images in the target set correctly, episode by episode.